by Tim Gilmore, 6/26/2020

 Marty Hamrick, who ran the projector at Playtime for more than two decades, has two radically different visions of this land and provides me with Super-8 film stills and photos of these polarities.

 In the end, Hamrick found himself managing one of 400—of the original 4,000—drive-ins left in the country.

 He remembers a “crossdresser” he describes as looking like Corporal Klinger from the early 1970s TV series MASH.

 “You’d never mistake this guy for a chick.
 When I worked there,” Hamrick tells me, “they’d outlawed the hardcore stuff, and since they were only showing the same stuff you saw on Cable TV, the crowds were nothing like they’d been in the 1970s.”

-Though the early 1980s softcore audiences paled before 1970s’ decadence, Hamrick remembers “the crossdresser who would leave with a different guy every time.
-There were gay couples that liked to park near the men’s room, couples that wanted to make out parked on the opposite sides of the field from the screens where it was darker beneath the trees, and the pervs who were really into the movies parked close to the screen.”
+Though the 1980s’ softcore audiences paled before ’70s’ decadence, Hamrick remembers “the crossdresser who would leave with a different guy every time.
+There were gay couples that liked to park near the men’s room, couples that wanted to make out parked on the opposite sides of the field from the screens, where it was darker beneath the trees, and the pervs who were really into the movies parked close to the screen.”

-But during Marty’s latter years, when his cat Frances guarded the projector for the third screen and theater managers lived in the second-floor apartment in the Concession Stand Building, he remembers the drive-in emerging from its desperate past to show 3-D movies and then conventional comedies to carloads of families for $7 each.
+But during Marty’s latter years, when his cat Frances guarded the projector for the third screen and theater managers lived in the second-floor apartment in the concession and projection building, he remembers the drive-in emerging from its desperate past to show 3-D movies and conventional comedies to carloads of families for $7 each.

 These were years of low maintenance and family moviegoing.

 “When we were running 3D movies, like Shark Boy and Lava Girl, my daughter said that being outdoors with the elements, where you felt air and wind, added to the realism of the movie,” Marty says.
 “It’s a social experience where you’d see people bring lawn chairs and blankets and dogs.”

-Before the movie started, kids bought hot dogs at the concession stand, chased each other around parked cars, and tossed Frisbees to sheepdogs.
+Before the movie started, kids bought hot dogs at the concession, chased each other around parked cars, and tossed Frisbees to sheepdogs.
 Those moments were lost in themselves and good.